Varun487/DataAnalytics_PairTradingModels/README.md

 5. Create Bollinger Bands for all stocks - Calculate the 20 Day Moving Average for all companies closing prices allong with the 1, 2, 3 standard deviation prices above and below the company.
 6. Creating an interactive visualization for all stocks to see the bollinger bands and stock price data.
 7. Create Pairs, calculate correlations, do multiple cointegration tests on the stocks to ensure that the pairs are truly correlated.
+8. Create appropriate visualization for the pairs and ensure that they move in tandem visually.

 ## Models